How to Become a Freelance Writer with No Experience

 A Gaming Website which I was ghostwriting, so I’m not allowed to post many details about it (since the owner of the site has all the rights of my articles in exchange for a higher fee).
 I’ve written almost the entire site (more than 50 articles):

-Before revealing to you my “secret weapon”, let me say a few words about my personal story.
+Before revealing to you my “secret weapon”, let me say a few words about how I became a freelance writer with no experience.

 In the case you didn’t know, I was a Merchant Navy Officer (2nd rank) before I decided to ditch this position for a job I really liked to do.